 My year failed to begin with the cliché New Year’s kiss.
 That said, it still began with a rather intimate gesture to a stranger’s face.
 I wonder how that bodes for my year…

-He was lucky he was a “huge dork”.
+He was lucky he was a huge dork.
 This status was the reason I stopped and talked to him.
-It is certainly why I told him to walk with me, my destination was (sort of) on the way to his.
+It is certainly why I told him to walk with me, as my destination was (sort of) on the way to his.
 RJ’s subtext was different from most of the fellas I’d talked to that night.
-That night taught me to spot a First Lay Mission from across the room.
-This friendly dork just wanted a friend, a different mission entirely.
+Working a NYE party taught me to spot a “First-Lay-of-the-Year Mission” from across the room.
+This friendly dork just wanted a friend, an entirely different intent.

 I laughed, “It’s a park.
 Just trust me.”

-He reluctantly followed me, giggling when we reached the top of the stairs, “Oh, this isn’t a scary park at all.
+He reluctantly followed, giggling when we reached the top of the stairs, “Oh, this isn’t a scary park at all.
 I was expecting junkies, or a band of angry bums.”

 “You have absolutely no idea what neighborhood you’re in, do you?”